Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Reserves for future expenses 650 89 96

-New in the balance sheet due to a change in account numbers
+New balance due to change in account numbers

-A simple change in account numbers takes place in the following lines of the balance sheet (see Table 2).
+A simple change in account numbers takes place on the following lines of the balance sheet (see Table 2).

 table 2